Erk-Vural/RRP-Robot/README.md

 # RRP-Robot
-basic RRP robot using Matlab robotics toolbox
+Basic RRP robot using Matlab and robotic toolbox.